 Quality care requires more than just adequate staffing numbers.
 Clear definition of roles, and integrated training and management of different staff groups is also important.

-FIGO, with WHO, UNFPA, UNICEF, ICM, ICN, and IPA, presented a statement defining “skilled health personnel providing care during childbirth.”
+FIGO, WHO, UNFPA, UNICEF, ICM, ICN, and IPA, published a joint statement defining “skilled health personnel providing care during childbirth.”
 The new definition, and the supporting information, are the first steps to informing data collection and measurement to clearly identify which health care providers can be counted as ‘skilled health personnel providing care during childbirth.’
 This is measured as the ‘proportion of births delivered by skilled birth attendants’, within the SDG indicator framework.

 In the new FIGO Statement: Staffing requirements for delivery care, with special reference to low‐ and middle‐income countries (Free Access), we propose that staffing levels should be based on: